 Sorting machines based on our camera technology can accurately sort down to very small sizes with user settable weightings for each mineral present.
 This allows the production yield of Calcite to be carefully controlled and ensures that the yield is not dependent on rock ore sizes.

-Near Infrared Hyperspectral Imaging offers the degree of classification accuracy necessary for Food applications, by directly measuring the chemical molecular composition through the absorption of light (spectroscopy).
+Near Infrared Hyperspectral Imaging offers the degree of classification accuracy necessary for Mining applications, by directly measuring the chemical molecular composition through the absorption of light (spectroscopy).

 EVK’s portfolio of sensor-based sorting technology includes Colour, Hyperspectral and Inductive sensor systems, which can be used individually or, with Sensor- Fusion, can be combined to form a powerful sorting application that can process multiple material types.Hyperspectral Imaging